nhatndm/ts-design-pattern/README.md

 npm i
 ```

-## Development
+## Check your code run as expectation

-> Make sure you finish installation properly first
+> To ensure you finish installation properly first

 ```
-npm run dev
+npm run test
 ```

 ## Coding Style

 > Prettier and ts-lint are using to check Typescript code for readability, maintainability, and functionality errors

-> Make sure you follow this style, and do not force commit to bypass the coding style validation
+> Please follow this style, and do not force commit to bypass the coding style validation

 ## Meta